Pikes Peak#2 in Best Things To Do in Colorado Springs

-Rising 8,000 feet above Colorado Springs, Pikes Peak -- aka "America's Mountain" -- has been beckoning to visitors since the 19th century.
+Rising 8,000 feet above Colorado Springs, Pikes Peak – aka "America's Mountain" – has been beckoning to visitors since the 19th century.
 Gold brought the pioneers here, but it was the richness of the mountain's natural beauty that motivated them to stay.
-Views from this pink granite mountain were so stunning, they inspired Katharine Lee Bates to pen the words to the patriotic song, "America the Beautiful."
-The vistas continue to draw visitors from across the country; the famous Colorado Gold Rush slogan, "Pikes Peak or Bust," now applies to tourists in search of an adrenaline rush.
-Every year, thousands of hikers tackle the climb in search of spectacular photo ops and adrenaline junkies get their fair share of thrills along the winding 19-mile Pikes Peak Highway.
+The views from this pink granite mountain were so stunning, they inspired Katharine Lee Bates to pen the words to the patriotic song, "America the Beautiful."
+Today, the famous Colorado Gold Rush slogan, "Pikes Peak or Bust," now applies to tourists: Every year, thousands of hikers tackle the climb in search of spectacular photo ops and adrenaline junkies get their fair share of thrills along the winding 19-mile Pikes Peak Highway.

-The entrance to the Pikes Peak Highway is located about 10 miles northwest of central Colorado Springs.
+The entrance to the Pikes Peak Highway is located about 10 miles northwest of central Colorado Springs in Cascade, Colorado.
 The mountain is open to exploration throughout the year (weather permitting).
-From Memorial Day to Labor Day, the uphill gate opens at 7:30 a.m. and closes at 6 p.m. (note that the summit remains open until 7 p.m., and the downhill trail until 8 p.m.).
+From Memorial Day to Labor Day, the uphill gate opens at 7:30 a.m. and closes at 6 p.m. (note that the summit remains open until 7 p.m., and the downhill gate until 8 p.m.).
 These hours are more limited between Labor Day to Memorial Day, so plan ahead before you go.
-Depending on the season, access to Pikes Peak costs between $10 and $15 for adults and $5 for children, and drivers will have to pay an additional toll for access to the Pikes Peak Highway.
-The Pikes Peak Cog Railway costs $34 per adult.
-For more information, visit the City of Colorado Springs' website or the railway's official website.
+Depending on the season, access to Pikes Peak costs between $10 and $15 for adults and $5 for children.
+If you're driving, you can pay a flat $35 to $50 carload entry fee (which varies by season), which will cover admission for up to five people.
+For more information, visit the Pike Peak Country Attractions website.